Trump orders strict new refugee screening, citing terrorists | The Japan Times

 “It is targeting people based on their faith and national origin, and not on their character or their criminality,” he said.

 Malala Yousafzai, the Pakistani activist and Nobel Peace Prize laureate who was shot in the head by the Taliban in 2012, said she was “heartbroken.”
 She urged Trump not to abandon the world’s “most defenseless children and families.”

-But the measure will be popular with Trump’s nationalist base, and stops short of a threat made during last year’s campaign to halt all Muslim travel to the United States.
+The measures stop short of a threat made during last year’s campaign to halt all Muslim travel to the United States.

-Trump’s supporters defend the measures as necessary to prevent supporters of al-Qaida or the Islamic State group from infiltrating the U.S. homeland disguised as refugees.
+The decree will be popular with Trump’s nationalist base.
+Trump’s supporters defend the measures as necessary to prevent supporters of al-Qaida or the Islamic State group from infiltrating the U.S. disguised as refugees.

-And the State Department, which with the Department of Homeland Security will have to implement the measures, said it was ready to put them into immediate effect.
+The State Department, which with the Department of Homeland Security will have to implement the measures, said it was ready to put them into immediate effect.
 “We will announce any changes affecting travelers to the United States as soon as that information is available,” spokesman Mark Toner said.
 “We take seriously our responsibility to safeguard the American public while remaining committed to assisting the world’s most vulnerable people.”

-Trump signed the order — which will cut the number of refugees the United States plans to resettle this fiscal year from 110,000 to 50,000 — in a ceremony at the Pentagon.
+The order will cut the number of refugees the United States plans to resettle this fiscal year from 110,000 to 50,000.

-Moments earlier, he had signed an order to “rebuild” the U.S. military and had watched Vice President Mike Pence swear in respected former marine Gen. James Mattis as his new secretary of defense.
+Moments before signing it, he signed an order to “rebuild” the military and watched Vice President Mike Pence swear in respected former U.S. Marine Gen. James Mattis as his secretary of defense.

-Trump was also pressed on whether he would revert back to Bush-era use of torture, in the news since copies of a draft executive order emerged signaling sweeping changes to U.S. interrogation and detention policy.
+Trump was also pressed on whether he would revert back to Bush-era use of torture, which has been in the news since copies of a draft executive order emerged signaling sweeping changes to U.S. interrogation and detention policy.

 Trump said he would defer to the views of Mattis, who has questioned the effectiveness of such practices as waterboarding, which simulates drowning.